mbalduccini/ASKLabWebsite/README.md

 ## Code Details ##

 * The code comprises mainly of HTML5, CSS3, and Javascript.
-* The code is independent of any additional dependcies and can be run locally on any machine.
+* The code is independent of additional dependencies and can be run locally on any machine.

 ## Set-up Instructions ##